bgusach/exercises-htdp2e/design-recipe.rst

     (check-expect (sum-2-nums 2 3) 5)

+If dealing with recursive data structures, check different depths and also the edge case.

 4.- Take inventory
 ------------------
 Create some sort of template of what the body of the function should be.